Strength Training for Aging MINdfully Always

 Carol Talks About STAMINA in an Interview with Under the Surface

-$20 per session or $100 preregistration for six sessions (Option of sliding scale or bartering arrangement)
+$20 per session or $100 preregistration for six sessions (Sliding scale or bartering arrangement optional)

-Whether you are a “solo-ager” or a grandparent surrounded by the ideal family, the question is, “Who will be there for
+We’ll work with a map that creates a broad snapshot of the people with various roles in your support network.
+Whether you are a “solo-ager” or a grandparent surrounded by the ideal family, the question comes up, “Who will be there for

-me when I have needs?”
+me when I have needs?
+And, who will be needing me?”
 We have the opportunity to be both receivers and givers.
-We’ll take a broad snapshot of the people with various roles in your Circle of Care. $29

 In a life of constant change balance is a verb, not a noun.